sropelato/UnityBrowserBridge/README.md

 ![Screenshot UBB with example project](Documentation/Figures/ScreenshotExamplePage.png) _Figure 5: Unity Browser Bridge status page of the example project with the included myscript.js file.
 Enabling the live calls shows the browser calls from Unity and the messages sent to Unity._

 Of course, the example project can be built as a WebGL project and should show the same behavior like when tested in the Unity editor (Figure 6).
+Make sure to use the UBBExample WebGL template as it contains the required _myscript.js_ file.

 ![Screenshot example project WebGL](Documentation/Figures/ScreenshotExampleWebGL.png) _Figure 6: Example project compiled to WebGL._

+## License

+The source code, binaries and all included assets of Unity Browser Bridge are released under the [MIT license](LICENSE).

+#### Included software

+The Selenium framework (used to interact with the web driver) is licensed under the Apache 2.0 license (License file included in [Assets/UnityBrowserBridge/Plugins/SeleniumLicense.txt](Assets/UnityBrowserBridge/Plugins/SeleniumLicense.txt)).

+jQuery (used in the example WebGL template) is licensed under the MIT license (License file included in [Assets/WebGLTemplates/UBBExample/TemplateData/jQueryLicense.txt](Assets/WebGLTemplates/UBBExample/TemplateData/jQueryLicense.txt)).